Matafou/circul-mode/README.md

 (landmark-assign-fn-config)  ;; if you have "fn" keys
 ```

-Be aware that these lines assign global keybindings to you F5 to F9
+Be aware that it load predefined **global** keybindings to F5 to F9
 keys.

 Follow the same steps as in previous section "quick test", replacing